ubis/HI3536DV100/README.md

 As of now, I see this solution suitable: hook up small ARM board(RPI-like) with dual Ethernet support(could use even usb-ethernet).
 Fully isolate NVR and it's cameras.
 Then build rtsp-http streaming service on that ARM board and expose it for further uses.
 This prevents anything from going out of NVR stuff and only stream is passed.
 I could even build a ONVIF client reader on the ARM board and configure it to send email/do something else on trigger event.

+# 2021 Update

+So I have been running the NVR with 4 cams for a while now, with stock software.
+I do have a Debian server with Wireguard client in the middle between internet gateway and NVR/CAMs network.
+NVR/CAMs network doesn't have access to the internet.
+I have configured to record on motion, however, I noticed that motion detection doesn't always work and I had to switch to 24/7 recording.

+I would like to save records 24/7 to my NAS, however, stock sofware (Sofia) allows records to upload only via FTP server and when motion is detected.
+There is no option for continous record uploading.
+I haven't figured out what i'm gonna do about it.

+Recently I have found 0day vulnerability: https://habr.com/en/post/486856/ and it affected my NVR and CAMs too.
+I can get root access now without modifying rootfs.